dhollenbeck/handlebars-internals/docs/data/readme.md

 >This is a study of passing data to Handlebars templates and how to access that data from the templates and from inside of helper functions.

-There are two ways to pass data into Handlebars templates:
+There are many different Handlebars data:
 - Context: Is data passed into the template function as the first parameter.
 - Config: Is data passed into the template function as the second parameter.
+- Special: Is the data created by handlebars helpers and accessed via the `@` prefix.
+- Options: Is the compiler options.

 ```js
 var context = {foo: 'bar'};